wmww/gtk-layer-shell/test/README.md

 - `run-integration-test.py` runs a single integration test

 ## Integration tests
 Most of the potential bugs in GTK Layer Shell arise from interactions between the library, GTK and the Wayland compositor, so unit tests aren't particularly useful.
 Instead, most of our tests are integration tests.
-The integration tests consist of the following components:

-### Test clients
+### Integration test app
-Each integration test is a single unique GTK app that uses GTK Layer Shell (called a test client).
-All test clients are located in `test-clients`.
-Anything common to multiple test clients gets pulled into `test-client-common`.
-Test clients consist of a sequence of callbacks.
-At the start of each callback the client can state that specific Wayland messages should be sent during or after the callback is run (see expectations format below).
-Each meson test runs a single test client.
+Each integration test is a single unique GTK app that uses GTK Layer Shell.
+All test clients are located in `integration-tests`.
+Anything common to multiple tests gets pulled into `integration-test-common` or `test-common`.
+Tests consist of a sequence of callbacks.
+At the start of each callback the app can state that specific Wayland messages should be sent during or after the callback is run (see expectations format below).
+Each meson test runs a single integration test.

-Test clients can be run directly on a normal Wayland protocol (this may be useful for debugging).
-To make them run slower to give you time to see what's happening, increase `STEP_TIME` in `test-client-common/test-client-common.c`
+Integration tests can be run directly on a normal Wayland compositor (this may be useful for debugging).
+To make them run slower to give you time to see what's happening, increase `STEP_TIME` in `integration-test-common/integration-test-common.c`

 ### Expectations format
-Test clients emit protocol expectations by using the `EXPECT_MESSAGE` macro.
+Integration tests emit protocol expectations by using the `EXPECT_MESSAGE` macro.
 Each expectation is a white-space-separated sequence of tokens written to a line of stdout.
 The first element must be `EXPECT:` (this is automatically inserted by `EXPECT_MESSAGE`).
 For an expectation to match a message, each following token must appear in order in the message line.
 The list of expected messages must match in the correct order.
-Messages are matched against the output of the client run with `WAYLAND_DEBUG=1`.
+Messages are matched against the output of the app run with `WAYLAND_DEBUG=1`.
 Events and requests are not distinguished.

 When the script encounters `CHECK EXPECTATIONS COMPLETED` (emitted by the `CHECK_EXPECTATIONS()` macro), it will assert that all previous expectations have been met.
 This is emitted automatically at the start of each test callback.